cpath-ukk/Patch_Engineering/readme.md

 ## Configuration

 Each parameter lives in `config.yaml`.
 Below is a description of every field.
+We assume that images and masks are in different folders and have the same names except their extensions.
+Masks are assumed to be `.png` and images to be `.jpg`.
+Otherwise very small code modifications are necessary.

 ### Shared parameters (all modes)